complate/complate.github.io/content/getting-started.md

 * [Fractal](https://github.com/complate/complate-fractal) ([Sample project](https://github.com/complate/complate-sample-fractal))
 * [aiur](https://github.com/moonglum/aiur)

-Adapters for Server-Side Rendering
+Adaptors for Server-Side Rendering
 ----------------------------------

-With complate we have adapters so that we can reuse our components for server-side rendering across multiple platforms.
+With complate we have adaptors so that we can reuse our components for server-side rendering across multiple platforms.

 The following platforms currently support complate:

-* [Java](https://github.com/complate/complate-java) and an adapter for the [Spring Framework](https://github.com/complate/complate-spring) ([Sample project](https://github.com/complate/complate-sample-spring-boot))
+* [Java](https://github.com/complate/complate-java) and an adaptor for the [Spring Framework](https://github.com/complate/complate-spring) ([Sample project](https://github.com/complate/complate-sample-spring-boot))
-* complate works natively with JavaScript and we have an adapter for the [Express Framework](https://github.com/complate/complate-sample-express) ([Sample project](https://github.com/complate/complate-sample-express))
+* complate works natively with JavaScript and we have an adaptor for the [Express Framework](https://github.com/complate/complate-sample-express) ([Sample project](https://github.com/complate/complate-sample-express))
 * [Ruby on Rails](https://github.com/complate/complate-ruby) ([Sample project](https://github.com/complate/complate-sample-rails))